edgedb/edgedb/docs/datamodel/props.rst

 :ref:`collection type <ref_datamodel_collection_types>` based on a scalar.

 There are two kinds of property item declarations: *abstract properties*, and *concrete properties*.
-Abstract properties are defined on module level and are not tied to any particular object type or link.
+Abstract properties are defined on the module level and are not tied to any particular object type or link.
 Typically this is done to set some :ref:`annotations <ref_datamodel_annotations>`, or define :ref:`constraints <ref_datamodel_constraints>`.
 Concrete properties are defined on specific object types.

-Similarly to :ref:`links <ref_datamodel_links>` properties have a *source* (the object on which they are defined) and one or more *targets* (the values that property can have).
-The number of targets as specified by keywords :ref:`required <ref_eql_ddl_props_syntax>`, :ref:`single <ref_eql_ddl_props_syntax>`, and :ref:`multi
+Similar to :ref:`links <ref_datamodel_links>`, properties have a *source* (the object on which they are defined) and one or more *targets* (the values that property can have).
+The number of targets is specified by the keywords :ref:`required <ref_eql_ddl_props_syntax>`, :ref:`single <ref_eql_ddl_props_syntax>`, and :ref:`multi
 <ref_eql_ddl_props_syntax>`.
 It is also possible to restrict how many
-source objects can link to the same target via :eql:constraint:`exclusive` constraint.
+source objects can link to the same target via the :eql:constraint:`exclusive` constraint.
 For the purpose of figuring out the number of property targets, a :ref:`collection type
 <ref_datamodel_collection_types>` target by itself is considered a